FUMRobotics/L7N_EtherLab/Documentation/PREEMPT_RT Installation Guide (4.4.162).md

 make clean
 `````
 In `usr/src`, delete any folder and .deb file with "4.4.162-rt175" in its name.
 In `/boot`, delete any file with "4.4.162-rt175" in its name.
+___
-If you would like to change the configuration,
+**Note**: If you wish to change only the configuration,
 ```bash
 make menuconfig
 ```
-and follow the next steps in this guide.
+and proceed to the next steps accordingly.
 ___
 **Note**: If you want to undo the patch and configuration steps, instead of
 ````bash